1951 International Court of Justice judges election: Filling the occasional vacancy

 Levi Carneiro was thus almost unanimously elected to fill the seat that became vacant due to the death of his compatriot Judge Azevedo.
-This set the tradition of casual vacancies being filled by judges of the same nationality as the judge having died or resigned.
+This set the tradition of occasional vacancies being filled by judges of the same nationality as the judge having died or resigned.
 The tradition has been followed since then, with very few exceptions.

 Filling regular seats

 Candidates that did not receive a single vote in either the General Assembly or the Security Council are not listed.